jedahan/mixmax-reddit/README.md

-# Giphy Slash Command for Mixmax
+# Reddit Slash Command for Mixmax

 This is an open source Mixmax Slash Command.
-See <http://sdk.mixmax.com/docs/tutorial-giphy-slash-command> for more information about how to use this example code in Mixmax.
+Right now, you are much better off searching a gif-only or image-only subreddit as I have not yet figured out how to filter the reddit api end.

+For some reason, you can query

 ## Running locally